 Are weighted vests bad for your spine?

 Weighted vests are worn on the shoulders, with a wide strap that wraps around your middle to keep the vest in place.
-If you have a back or neck problem, it would be better to use the lighter vests or avoid wearing them all together.
+If you have a back or neck problem, it would be better to use lighter vests or avoid wearing them altogether.

 How heavy should weighted vest be?